 But for some reason, the service isn’t available to South Africans.

-“I have tried on many occasions to find out from MTN why we are excluded, but I’ve been fobbed off with ‘we will enquire from our marketing department’ type responses and there has been no follow-up,” he said.
+“I have tried on many occasions to find out from MTN why we are excluded, but I’ve been fobbed off with ‘we will enquire from our marketing department’ type responses and there has been no follow up,” he said.

 So I asked the network that question, too, and hadn’t received a response at the time of writing.

-Imraan Mall of Durban began researching the issue of data roaming bill shock after his personal experience of it, and discovered that since July 2010 EU consumers had been legally protected from the phenomenon – at least while roaming in the EU.
+Imraan Mall of Durban began researching the issue of data roaming bill shock after his personal experience of it, and discovered that since July 2010 EU consumers have been legally protected from the phenomenon – at least while roaming in the EU.